Latest Update – 2 October 2018

 The announcement came as a surprise as, during the Committee of Supply debate on Budget 2018, Senior Minister for State for Finance Indranee Rajah maintained their stance would not change to allow private-hire car drivers to claim tax deductions for expenses incurred from providing private-hire service.

 Private-Hire vs Taxi

 Unlike their taxi drivers, private-hire car drivers are not allowed to claim tax-deductions for driving-related expenses such as car rental, petrol and parking.
 Although private-hire drivers and taxi drivers are very similar in business nature, the difference in tax treatment results in private-hire drivers paying significantly higher taxes.

 Private-hire car drivers can use a prescribed expense ratio to deduct their allowable deductible expenses.
 Service fee paid to operators will all be included in the prescribe expense ratio.

-The expense ratio will also be increased from 40 per cent to 60 per cent after MOF’s consultation with the National Taxi Association and National Private Hire Vehicle Association (NPHVA).
+Expense ratio will also be increased from 40 per cent to 60 per cent after MOF’s consultation with the National Taxi Association and National Private Hire Vehicle Association (NPHVA).

 The newly proposed expense ratio of 60 per cent will be applicable to both private-hire and taxi drivers.

-The proposed revisions to the Income Tax (Amendment) Bill will be introduced in Parliament on September 10, 2018.
+Proposed revisions to the Income Tax (Amendment) Bill will be introduced in Parliament on September 10, 2018.
 We wait with bated breath for the official revision to be passed.
 Stay Tuned